Deathmatch (video games): History

 According to Romero, the deathmatch concept was inspired by fighting games.
 At id Software, the team frequently played Street Fighter II, Fatal Fury and Art of Fighting during breaks, while developing elaborate rules involving trash-talk and smashing furniture or tech.
 Romero stated that "what we were doing was something that invented deathmatch" and that "Japanese fighting games fueled the creative impulse to create deathmatch in our shooters."

-Games that had such gameplay features beforehand did not use the term, but later it gained mainstream popularity with the Quake and Unreal Tournament series of games.
-MIDI Maze was a multiplayer first-person shooter for the Atari ST, released in 1987, which has also been suggested as the first example of deathmatch before the term was used.
-Sega's 1988 third-person shooter arcade game Last Survivor featured eight-player deathmatch.

 Some games give a different name to these types of matches, while still using the same underlying concept.
-For example, in Perfect Dark, the name "Combat Simulator" is used and in Halo, deathmatch is known as "Slayer".
+For example, in Perfect Dark, the name "Combat" is used and in Halo, deathmatch is known as "Slayer".

-An early example of a deathmatch mode in a first-person shooter was Taito's 1992 video game Gun Buster.
-It allowed two-player cooperative gameplay for the mission mode, and featured an early deathmatch mode, where either two players could compete against each other or up to four players could compete in a team deathmatch, consisting of two teams with two players each competing against each other.

-Background

-It has been suggested that in 1983, Drew Major and Kyle Powell probably played the world's first deathmatch with Snipes, a text-mode game that was later credited with being the inspiration behind Novell NetWare, although multiplayer games spread across multiple screens predate that title by at least 9 years in the form of Spasim and Maze War.
+Precursors

+Early multiplayer games spread across multiple screens include Spasim and Maze War.
+In 1982 Drew Major and others at SuperSet played deathmatches on their networked IBM PC video game Snipes.
+The game shipped with Novell NetWare, and many customers told Major of Snipes deathmatches after work hours.

 Early evidence of the term's application to graphical video games exists.
 On August 6, 1982, Intellivision game developers Russ Haft and Steve Montero challenged each other to a game of Bi-Planes, a 1981 Intellivision release in which multiple players control fighter planes with the primary purpose of repeatedly killing each other until a limit is reached.
 Once killed, a player would be respawned in a fixed location, enjoying a short period of protection from attacks.
 The contest was referred to, at that time, as a deathmatch.